Align Probiotic Review: Digestive Support or Waste of Money?

 A 2022 clinical trial found that this probiotic strain improved symptoms of irritable bowel syndrome (IBS).
 The number of patients experiencing IBS symptoms while taking this probiotic decreased by 50%.

-Given that probiotics generally improve gut health, and that Align provides an effective probiotic dose, we do believe that this supplement is likely to improve gut health in healthy adults, and may be especially useful for those with IBS.
+Given that probiotics generally improve gut health, and that Align provides an effective probiotic dose, we believe that this supplement is likely to support optimal gut health in healthy adults, and may be especially useful in those with IBS.

 But Align also has some questionable additive ingredients.
 The inactive ingredients in this formulation are shown below: